 Warnings are notifications of hazards that could lead to personal injury, or where there is the possibility of losing, damaging, or misidentifying patient samples.
+Follow all safety precautions to avoid personal injury, damage, loss or misidentification of patient samples, and damage to equipment.

-Warnings use symbols with a black border and yellow background, as illustrated below:
+Warnings use symbols with a black border and yellow background.